Financial Aid FAQ

 Q: How do I apply for Federal financial aid?

-To apply for federal financial aid you must complete the Free Application for Federal Student Aid (FAFSA) at fafsa.ed.gov for the 2017-2018 school year.
+To apply for federal financial aid you must complete the Free Application for Federal Student Aid (FAFSA) at fafsa.ed.gov.
 New Brunswick Theological Seminary’s school code is G02619 and must be entered on the application for NBTS to obtain the results.

 The FAFSA is a federal financial aid application used by all school in the nation for undergraduate and graduate students.
 You complete it based on your most recent tax returns.
 Once your application is processed you will receive an email confirmation from the U.S. Department of Education.

 Q: What is needed to be eligible for federal financial aid?